gloveboxes/altair_8800_docs/docs/40-deploy-with-docker/20-Start-cloud-connected-Altair.md

 3. Save the file as **~/altair.env**.
-The commands below assume you have saved the Altair environment file to your computer's home directory.
+The commands below assume you have saved the Altair environment file to your computer or device's home directory.

 ## Select the Altair Docker image